ibm-cloud-docs/instructlab/data-generate.md

-1. Run the `ibmcloud ilab data generate` command to generate synthetic data from your taxonomy.
+1. Run the `ibmcloud ilab data generate` command to generate data from your taxonomy.
 Note the ID for the data to use in the next step.
     ```sh
     ibmcloud ilab data generate [--name NAME] [--taxonomy-id TAXONOMY-ID]
     ```